 I could easily have munched my way through what was left of the cheese board but I knew we had a full afternoon of eating ahead.
 We waved goodbye to Harry and walked over to the next cafe.

-The best scones in York
+The best scones at Cream Tea in York

 Our Afternoon Tea tour continued with a walk through Diagon Alley – sorry, I mean The Shambles, to The Flax and Twine, where we were sampling a traditional Cream Tea.